jfrolich/smoothie/README.md

     end
     ```

-  3. Specify the locations of your templates, edit `config/confix.exs` in your Elixir project and add the following config:

-    ```elixir
-      config :my_app, MyApp.Mailer,
-        template_dir: Path.join(["web", "mailers", "templates"]),
-        layout_dir: Path.join(["web", "mailers", "shared_layout"])

-      config :my_app, MyApp.Mailer.Newsletter,
-        template_dir: Path.join(["web", "mailers", "newsletters", "templates"]),
-        layout_dir: Path.join(["web", "mailers", "newsletters", "templates", "layout"])

-      config :my_app, smoothie_configs: [MyApp.Mailer, MyApp.Mailer.Newsletter]
-    ```

-    It can also be in any other directory, just provide the correct directory here.

-    Additional layouts can be used by adding additional configurations.

-  4. The only thing left is install the npm package that smoothie relies on in your project, we can do this with the following command:
+  3. The only thing left is install the npm package that smoothie relies on in your project, we can do this with the following command:

     ```
       > mix smoothie.init